nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: r5uMN6-hCB8
+  video: dj6R75zCByY
   islive: true
   pinned: true
-  title: Sunday Stream - 21st February 2021
+  title: Sunday Stream - 7th March 2021
-  intro: Our Sunday service is led by Jon Sibley, with a message by Louise Sibley,
+  intro: Our Sunday service is led by Jon Sibley, with a message by Andrew Sibley,
     and we'll be livestreaming it at 10.30am.
   showsection: true
 ---